Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn

 1. No experience is needed.
 You will have very experienced guides to lead you.

-4. Bring sunscreen and sun glasses.
+4. Bring sunscreen and sunglasses.

 5. If you bring a camera, make sure it is waterproof.
 The one-time use, waterproof cameras are the best bet.
 There will be stretches of calmer water for photos.
 Many outfitters provide professional photo services on the river.

 6. Some river trips only require a guide in every second or third boat.
-If you want a guaranteed guide in your boat, request one in advance (may be additional charge).
+If you want a guaranteed guide in your boat, request one in advance (may be an additional charge).

-7. Most companies have one- or two-person inflatable kayaks called ducks or funyaks, if you prefer.
+7. Most companies have one- or two-person inflatable kayaks called ducks or funyaks if you prefer.

 8. Rafting rates include a paddle and personal flotation device.